andrewhstead/stream-three-project/README.md

 form, used for either the creation of a new post or the editing of an existing one.

 The only other form in this app is the one which allows for the posting and editing of comments.
 The user who posted the comment or the administration superuser are permitted to edit a given comment.
+Comments can be deleted, and  JavaScript is used to confirm that the user does indeed wish to delete the comment.

 ### Games App